signalfx/gdi-specification/specification/opamp_datamodel.md

 #### Example

-For brevity, an example effective config body is not proivded here, but can be found in [effective_config_example.yaml](effective_config_example.yaml).
+For brevity, an example effective config body is not provided here, but can be found in [effective_config_example.yaml](effective_config_example.yaml).